vtexdocs/dev-portal-content/docs/vtex-io/App Guides/vtex-app-store/vtex-io-documentation-developing-an-app.md

 - Replace the value of the `description` field with a brief description of the app's functionality.

 4. Go to the **`builders`** prop and add the ones that make sense for your app project.

-> ℹ️ Info
->
-> A Builder defines the nature of an app.
+> ℹ️  A Builder defines the nature of an app.
 If you are developing a frontend app, you'll probably want to use the `react` builder.
 Instead, if you're developing a backend integration, you'll probably want to use the `node` or `dotnet` builder.
 In summary, a builder is responsible for processing, validating, and forwarding a given block of code to a runtime or a framework capable of executing it.
 Notice that an app can have as many builders as you want.
 That allows bundling front and backend development and delivering your solution with just one package.
 Please refer to the [Builders article](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-builders) for more information.

 5. Install the [dependencies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-dependencies) and [peer dependencies](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-peerdependencies) necessary for your app to properly work by relying on VTEX IO apps and other apps, respectively.